Atika bint Zayd: Death of Umar

 swift to good deeds, and not with a frown.

 Fourth marriage

 Courtship

 After Umar's death, Atika married Zubayr ibn al-Awwam.
-She made it a condition of their marriage contract that he would not beat her, that he would continue to permit her to visit the mosque at will and that he would not withhold "any of her rights".
+She made it a condition of their marriage contract that he would not beat her, that he would continue to permit her to visit the mosque at will, and that he would not withhold "any of her rights".

-Married life

-Zubayr regretted permitting her to attend public prayers and tried to discourage her.
-She retorted: "Are you so jealous that you want me to forsake a place where I have prayed with the Prophet, Abu Bakr and Umar?"
-Since he did not dare forbid her outright to attend, he found an indirect way to deter her.
-He lay in wait for her when she was on her way to night prayers" Later, when Zubayr asked why she had not attended prayers that night, she complained, "People have become wicked."
-(In one version of this tradition, Zubayr confessed that he had been the man who had slapped her.)
-She decided thenceforth to pray at home.

 Death of Zubayr

 Zubayr was killed at the Battle of the Camel in December 656.
 Atika also composed an elegy for him.